Being a dad: a juggling act

 - Look into Dad and Partner Pay – two weeks of government-funded parental leave for eligible dads in the first year following birth or adoption.

 - Think about how you spend your time.
-You might need to change some habits and routines to make time for your growing family.
+You might need to change some habits and routines to make time for your family.